“Disruptive” always used to be the word for the naughty child at the back of the class ruining it for everyone else. – Leigh Alexander

 The “story” of gin today is as important as the beverage itself.
 Gin now has a personality, a new identity: there are clever names, quaint, copper gin stills, special glasses, bottles with unusual shapes and colours, essential flavours and essences.
 Sales are booming like never before.
 Gin, as an industry, has become personal.
 Design is about this personal experience as much as it is about the product itself.

 This is not unlike what has happened in the beer industry where the meteoric craft revolution has left dominant labels like Budweiser and Heineken looking suddenly vulnerable.
 Craft beers with unique names like Geriatric Hipster Club, Apocalypse Cow and Smooth Hoperator speak of personality, not corporate structures.
 They are served in post-industrial facilities adorned with old school chalk boards that tell stories of an industry that is transforming the traditional, taking down the big guys, making beer personal.
 As with 3D printing, the scaling and availability of new technologies has brought open production and creation opportunities to the masses.
-The resulting disintermediation – removal of the middleman between producer and consumer – is largely responsible for this era of large-scale disruption.
+The resulting disintermediation is largely responsible for this era of large-scale disruption.

 Buying an Apple product is as much about the cult of the store experience and the pride in design as the device itself.
 Starbucks adopted a similar approach to coffee retail, while Nespresso took that idea one step further, creating an Apple-like industry around caffeine consumables.
 Uber is challenging the status quo of the transport industry.
 Netflix has transformed how we consume entertainment.
 Spotify and Apple Music now dominate the recording industry in ways unimaginable just a decade ago.

-Disruption is the new norm.
-Nothing, it seems, will escape its impact.
-What, one wonders, are the implications for education?
+If disruption is the new norm. what, one wonders, are the implications for education?

 Education is no stranger to systemic, cyclic patterns of ineffectual change and simultaneous paralysis engineered unwittingly by policy makers.
 In the case of the industries cited above, individuals leveraged the power of technology to personalize and customize the user experience with intentional design at the core of the revolutions that followed.
 Too often schools try to make students fit systems and rules.
+Too often teachers are held accountable for implementing never-ending trends and movements.
 Learning needs to be intentionally designed to be more personal, with the student at the centre of this open experience.
-Crucially, the digital landscape permits students to do this for themselves outside of school.
-This is disruption that can’t be halted and an imaginative response is urgently needed.
+Crucially, new technologies permit students to do this for themselves outside of school.

 Disruption is no longer optional.
 If schools want to remain relevant, they must accept that this is the new norm.